slowernews/hamster-system/README.md

         {current} there are 2 folders: [personal], [work] {archive} there are 2 folders with archive symbol: +[personal], +[work]

-        Inside these 2 folders with project scopes we will have project folders.
+        Inside these 2 folders with project scopes we will have the project folders.
-        Simple.

 ===
 ####Project folders organization: